brightcove/brightcove-player-sdk-ios/README.md

     // Set new dictionary in your playback controller self.playbackController.options = options;

-With the method set to “None”, iOS will maintain full control of the forward buffer size, as is done on iOS 9 and earlier.
+With the method set to “None”, iOS will maintain full control of the forward buffer size.

 Implementing Your Own Buffer Optimization Method
 -----